Canadian citizens who wish to travel to the EU will be able to register online and complete the ETIAS application with the expected personal details.

 - European Border and Coast Guard Agency: they are meant to ensure the creation and management of an ETIAS Central Unit.

-In most cases, if an individual is not flagged on any database or watch list and automated approval of the ETIAS visa waiver will be approved within minutes.
+In most cases, if an individual is not flagged on any database or watch list and automated approval of the ETIAS visa waiver will be confirmed within minutes.

-The ETIAS travel authorization cannot be extended.
-Once you receive your approved ETIAS, the visa waiver will be valid for a period of 3 consecutive years for multiple short-term trips or until your passport expires.
+The ETIAS travel authorisation cannot be extended.
+Once issued, the visa waiver will be valid for a period of 3 consecutive years for multiple short-term trips or until your passport expires.

 An expired passport means that you will need to apply again for an ETIAS visa waiver.
-The ETIAS will be linked to your passport, therefore you will need to reapply for the travel authorization.
+The ETIAS will be linked to your identification, therefore you will need to reapply for the travel authorisation with the renewed passport.

-If you wish to stay in any country in the Schengen Zone for a period longer than 90 days, you will have to process and apply a different visa or permit.
-It is very important that you know that the ETIAS cannot be used to live, work, or study in Europe for an extended period of time.
+If you wish to stay in any country in the Schengen zone for a period longer than 90 days, you will have to process and apply for a different permit.
+It is very important to know that ETIAS is not a visa and cannot be used to live, work, or study in Europe for an extended period of time.